Kitchen Renovation Permits in Vancouver (2026 Guide)

 When Kitchen Renovation Permits Are Usually Required

-Electrical permits (common)
+Electrical permits

 - Adding outlets or relocating existing outlets

-- Under-cabinet lighting / pot light rework
+- Under-cabinet lighting or pot light rework

 - Panel upgrades or load changes

-Plumbing permits (scope-dependent)
+Plumbing permits

 - Moving sink or dishwasher location